plausible/website/_posts/2022-01-16-is-google-analytics-illegal.md

 These rulings make Plausible an even more interesting [Google Analytics alternative](https://plausible.io/vs-google-analytics) to an even more significant number of sites.
 Thousands of sites, startups and some of the world's leading brands have already switched from Google Analytics and other services.
 Plausible is built for scale and can serve sites with hundreds of millions of monthly visitors.

-We're a profitable and sustainable open source project with more than 10,000 paying subscribers.
-More than 100,000 different websites use Plausible and we're counting more than two billion pageviews per month.
+We're a profitable and sustainable open source project with more than 12,000 paying subscribers.
+More than 200,000 different websites use Plausible and we're counting four billion pageviews per month.
 We've put together [a list of people tweeting about using Plausible](https://twitter.com/PlausibleHQ/timelines/1311218983912308736) if that helps you.

 We also feature a [Google Analytics import](https://plausible.io/docs/google-analytics-import) so you can import you historical stats from Google's Universal Analytics to Plausible.